 All vehicles transporting Marijuana Products shall be staffed with a minimum of two MTC Agents.
 At least one agent shall always remain with the vehicle when the vehicle contains Marijuana or Marijuana Products.

-Prior to leaving an MTC for the purpose of transporting Marijuana Products, the originating MTC must weigh, inventory, and account for, on video, all Marijuana Products to be transported.
+Prior to leaving an MTC for the purpose of transporting Marijuana Products, the originating MTC shall weigh, inventory, and account for, on video, all Marijuana Products to be transported.

-Within eight hours after arrival at the destination MTC, the destination MTC must re-weigh, re-inventory, and account for, on video, all Marijuana Products transported.
+Within eight hours after arrival at the destination MTC, the destination MTC shall re-weigh, re-inventory, and account for, on video, all Marijuana Products transported.

-When videotaping the weighing, inventorying, and accounting of Marijuana Products before transportation or after receipt, the video must show each product being weighed, the weight, and the manifest.
+When videotaping the weighing, inventorying, and accounting of Marijuana Products before transportation or after receipt, the video shall show each product being weighed, the weight, and the manifest.

-Marijuana Products must be packaged in sealed, labeled, and tamper or child-resistant packaging prior to and during transportation.
+Marijuana Products shall be packaged in sealed, labeled, and tamper or child-resistant packaging prior to and during transportation.

-In the case of an emergency stop during the transportation of Marijuana Products, a log must be maintained describing the reason for the stop, the duration, the location, and any activities of personnel exiting the vehicle.
+In the case of an emergency stop during the transportation of Marijuana Products, a log shall be maintained describing the reason for the stop, the duration, the location, and any activities of personnel exiting the vehicle.

 An MTC transporting Marijuana Products shall ensure that all transportation times and routes are randomized.